 - The Kicking Horse Canyon section of the Trans-Canada Highway carries 10,000 vehicles per day during the summer.
 Of that, 24% is heavy traffic, which is five times the provincial average.

-- At 10 lanes, the new Port Mann Bridge is currently the widest in the world.
+- At 10 lanes, the new Port Mann Bridge is one of the widest in the world.

 - At nearly 8,000 km, the Trans-Canada Highway is one of the longest national highways in the world (Australia’s Highway 1 beats it at over 20,000 km).